 - Balance of Nature – Balance of Nature contains no artificial or added sugars, dyes, or other ingredients in their capsules.

 - Juice Plus – Juice Plus also does not contain any added dyes, sugars or artificial dyes.
 They do of course add other ingredients to other products, including their shakes and nutritional bars.
 They do add some cane sugar and thickening agents, for instance, to their shakes.

 Since we can’t compare shakes, we have to go based on capsules, and both are natural and free of other ingredients.
-While we’d like to see a little less sugar in the shakes from Juice Plus, we don’t have a similar product from Balance of Nature to compare with.
+While we’d like to see a little less sugar in the shakes from Juice Plus, it’s not the highest that I’ve seen.